apptainer/apptainer-userdocs/contributing.rst

 Step 6.
 Keep your branch in sync
 ================================

-Cloning the repo will create an exact copy of the {Singularity}
+Cloning the repo will create an exact copy of the {Project}
 repository at that moment.
 As you work, your branch may become out of date as others merge changes into the upstream master.
 In the event that you need to update a branch, you will need to follow the next steps: